← Back to rubinobservatory.org

 The Rubin Observatory nightly/daily data products will include (1) within 60 seconds of the end of exposure, alerts on sources that change by >= 5-sigma, and (2) after 24 hours, images and source catalogs from difference imaging and orbits of moving objects.
 The yearly data releases will include global, uniform processing of all the data taken from the start of the survey, yielding stacked, calibrated images, source catalogs, and light curves.

 The data products for transients, variables, and moving objects will be primarily produced by the Prompt Processing pipelines, which will perform reduction, calibration, difference image analysis (DIA), source detection and measurement, and alert distribution within 60 seconds of image readout.
 Solar System Processing for moving objects will take place during the day.
-Images and catalogs that result from Prompt Processing will be available after 80 hours, and are fully described in Section 3 of the DPDD.
+Images that result from Prompt Processing will be available after 80 hours, and are fully described in Section 3 of the DPDD.
 All DIA data products will be re-generated during the annual Data Release Processing.
 Source detection and measurement on direct images (i.e., non-difference images) will only be done during the annual Data Release Processing.

 Read more about the planned data products.